Joe-Xuu/nfc-lending-system/README.md

 A prototype O2O (Online-to-Offline) lending system using **LINE LIFF** and **FastAPI**.
 Users can borrow reusable containers by scanning a QR code, which triggers a transaction recorded in the backend database.

+This project is planned to be depolyed as a on campus sustainability O2O service system.

 ## Tech Stack

 * **Frontend**: HTML5, JavaScript (Vanilla), LINE LIFF SDK